Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Abstract

 \section{Abstract}

-We study the optimal multi-period asset allocation problem with leverage constraints in a persistent, high-inflation environment.
-Based on filtered high-inflation regimes, we discover that a portfolio containing an equal-weighted stock index partially stochastically dominates a portfolio containing a capitalization-weighted stock index.
-Assuming the asset prices follow the jump diffusion model during high inflation periods, we establish a closed-form solution for the optimal strategy that outperforms a passive strategy under the cumulative quadratic tracking difference (CD) objective.
-The closed-form solution provides insights but requires unrealistic constraints.
-To obtain strategies under more practical considerations, we consider a constrained optimal control problem with bounded leverage.
-To solve this optimal control problem, we propose a novel leverage-feasible neural network (LFNN) model that approximates the optimal control directly.
-The LFNN model avoids high-dimensional evaluation of the conditional expectation (common in dynamic programming (DP) approaches).
-We establish mathematically that the LFNN approximation can yield a solution that is arbitrarily close to the solution of the original optimal control problem with bounded leverage.
-Numerical experiments show that the LFNN model achieves comparable performance to the closed-form solution on simulated data.
-We apply the LFNN approach to a four-asset investment scenario with bootstrap resampled asset returns.
-The LFNN strategy consistently outperforms the passive benchmark strategy by about 200 bps (median annualized return), with a greater than 90\% probability of outperforming the benchmark at the terminal date.
-These results suggest that during persistent inflation regimes, investors should favor short-term bonds over long-term bonds, and the equal-weighted stock index over the cap-weighted stock index.
+Motivated by the current global high inflation scenario, we aim to discover a dynamic multi-period allocation strategy to optimally outperform a passive benchmark while adhering to a bounded leverage limit.
+To this end, we formulate an optimal control problem to outperform a benchmark portfolio throughout the investment horizon.
+Assuming the asset prices follow the jump-diffusion model during high inflation periods, we first establish a closed-form solution for the optimal strategy that outperforms a passive strategy under the cumulative quadratic tracking difference (CD) objective, assuming continuous trading and no bankruptcy. {To obtain strategies under the bounded leverage constraint among other realistic constraints, we then propose a novel leverage-feasible neural network (LFNN) to represent control, which converts the original constrained optimization problem into an unconstrained optimization problem that is computationally feasible with standard optimization methods.} We establish mathematically that the LFNN approximation can yield a solution that is arbitrarily close to the solution of the original optimal control problem with bounded leverage.
+We further apply the LFNN approach to a four-asset investment scenario with bootstrap resampled asset returns from the filtered high inflation regime data.
+The LFNN strategy is shown to consistently outperform the passive benchmark strategy by about 200 bps (median annualized return), with a greater than 90\% probability of outperforming the benchmark at the end of the investment horizon.